alighamsariapp-crypto/ai-web/DEVELOPMENT_RULES.md

 Before adding a dependency:

-1. Check whether the project already provides the functionality.
+* Check whether the project already provides the functionality.
-2. Check whether an existing dependency can solve it.
+* Check whether an existing dependency can solve the problem.
-3. Consider maintenance and security.
+* Evaluate maintenance and security.
-4. Avoid unnecessary packages.
+* Keep dependencies justified and minimal.

-Do not add dependencies only for trivial functionality that can be implemented safely with existing tools.
+Do not add dependencies for trivial functionality without a reason.

 ---

-## 17. Performance
+## 17. Configuration and Secrets

-Performance should be considered during implementation.

-Avoid:

-* Unnecessary renders.
-* Unnecessary API requests.
+Environment-specific configuration MUST be separated from source code.

+Secrets MUST NOT be:

-* Unoptimized database queries.
+* Hardcoded
+* Committed to Git
-* Large unnecessary client bundles.
+* Exposed to the client unnecessarily
-* Repeated expensive calculations.
-* Loading resources that are not needed.

-Do not prematurely optimize without evidence.
+* Included in logs

+Use the project's approved secret and configuration mechanism.

 ---

 ## 18. Accessibility

-Interfaces must support accessible usage.
+Web interfaces MUST follow the project's accessibility requirements.

+Where applicable, use WCAG 2.2 as the accessibility baseline.

 Consider:

-* Keyboard navigation
+* Keyboard access
 * Focus management
-* Semantic structure
 * Labels
 * Accessible names
+* Semantic structure
 * Contrast
-* Touch targets
+* Touch interaction
+* Error identification
-* Screen-reader compatibility
+* Responsive usage

-Follow `UX_RULES.md` and `DESIGN_SYSTEM.md`.
+WCAG 2.2 is a W3C Recommendation and was approved as ISO/IEC 40500:2025.

 ---

-## 19. Responsive Development
+## 19. Security

-Responsive behavior is part of implementation, not a final adjustment.

-Verify required layouts on:

-* Mobile
-* Tablet
-* Desktop

-Do not simply shrink the desktop layout.

-Mobile-specific UX should be implemented where necessary.
+Security requirements MUST be applied during development, not only during final review.

+Web application security MUST follow `SECURITY_RULES.md`.

+OWASP ASVS 5.0.0 is the baseline verification standard for applicable web application security requirements.

 ---

-## 20. Testing
+## 20. No Fake Completion

-Important functionality must be tested at the appropriate level.

-Use:

-* Unit tests
-* Integration tests
+The following MUST NOT be reported as complete:

+* UI without required backend functionality.
+* Backend without required database persistence.
+* Database without application integration.
-* API tests
+* API without frontend integration when required.
+* Unvalidated forms.
-* End-to-end tests
+* Unimplemented buttons/actions.

-as required by the feature.

-A feature is not complete because the UI renders successfully.

-Follow `TESTING_RULES.md`.
+* Mock data replacing required production data.
+* Happy-path-only functionality where failure handling is required.
+* Untested critical functionality.

 ---

-## 21. No Fake Completion
+## 21. Change Control

-The following do NOT count as completed functionality:

-* Static UI without required backend integration.
-* Mock data replacing required database functionality.
-* API endpoints that do not persist required data.
-* Database models without working application integration.
-* Buttons without implemented actions.
-* Forms without validation/submission handling.
-* Features that only work on the happy path.
-* Desktop-only implementation when mobile is required.
+If implementation reveals that the approved specification or architecture is incorrect:

+1. Document the discovery.
+2. Determine what artifact must change.
+3. Update the relevant specification or plan.
+4. Reconcile dependent artifacts.
+5. Verify the resulting implementation.

+Do not leave the specification, plan, tasks, and implementation contradicting one another.

+Spec Kit explicitly recommends keeping these artifacts aligned when requirements or implementation discoveries change.

 ---

-## 22. Refactoring

-Refactor when it improves:

-* Readability
-* Reusability
-* Maintainability
-* Performance
-* Architecture
-* Security

-Avoid unnecessary rewrites.

-Do not refactor unrelated areas while implementing a focused feature unless required.

----

-## 23. Git and Changes

-Keep changes focused.

-Each change should have a clear purpose.

-Avoid mixing:

-* Feature development
-* Unrelated refactoring
-* Large formatting changes
-* Dependency changes

-unless they are genuinely related.

-Before committing, verify that the project still builds and relevant tests pass.

----

-## 24. Documentation

-Important architectural or behavioral decisions must be documented.

-If implementation differs from the specification:

-* Identify the difference.
-* Explain why.
-* Update the appropriate documentation when approved.

-Documentation must reflect the actual system.

----

-## 25. Completion Rule
+## 22. Completion

-Before declaring a task complete:
+A feature is complete only when:

 * Requirements are satisfied.
-* Code builds successfully.
-* Relevant tests pass.
+* Acceptance criteria are satisfied.
+* Implementation matches the approved plan.
+* Required frontend functionality works.
+* Required backend functionality works.
+* Required database persistence works.
 * API integration works.
-* Database integration works when required.
+* Validation works.
 * Security requirements are satisfied.
-* UX requirements are satisfied.
+* Accessibility requirements are satisfied where applicable.
+* Relevant tests pass.
-* Responsive behavior is verified.
+* Integration has been verified.
 * No known critical blocker remains.

-If any required item is incomplete, report the task as incomplete.
+The status MUST accurately reflect reality.

+Never claim that something was tested if it was not tested.

+Never claim that something is complete if required work remains.

+---

+## 23. Source Standards

+This development system uses authoritative standards and references rather than invented project rules.

+Primary references currently include:

+* GitHub Spec Kit — Spec-Driven Development
+* OWASP ASVS — Application Security Verification
+* OWASP API Security guidance
+* W3C WCAG 2.2 — Accessibility
+* Twelve-Factor App — Application operational principles
+* Google Engineering Practices — Code Review
+* Conventional Commits — Commit convention
+* Semantic Versioning — Versioning where applicable

+Standards MUST be versioned or linked explicitly when a requirement depends on a specific version.